zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Should not be searched, should not be too much, do not multiply.
 Fearful of this I say that should.

-[APZ 136.3] (#apz136 .3) {#apz136 .3.ref .apz} If the heart name is "Hearts Adhesive”
+[APZ 136.3] (#apz136 .3) {#apz136 .3.ref .apz} If the heart name is "Hearts Adhesive"
 If any thought is fantasizing?
-If Manasa, please, “the heart with the image of deformations Drag” is 'please the heart. ' is from images that have no color, that is, (18—16) 1 (ii) shall be used.)
+If Manasa, please, "the heart with the image of deformations Drag" is 'please the heart. ' is from images that have no color, that is, (18—16) 1 (ii) shall be used.)
 The heart with touches of unobaced colors Drag, and cheer.
 What is seen in kama properties

 [APZ 136.4] (#apz136 .4) {#apz136 .4 .ref .apz} This is by the Trusts
 Deconcated.
-“Son, here some caste son lives with some craftsmanship Whether, that is, from farming or cattle, or from government occupation or from the government.
+"Son, here some caste son lives with some craftsmanship Whether, that is, from farming or cattle, or from government occupation or from the government.
 Apex by studying crafts or facing cold, facing temperature Mosquito.
 The contact of air, sunlight, extended contact is